jscoder1009/mongoqueue/README.md

 `npm install mongoose -D`

 **Steps:**

-1. Set Connection
+1. Set your Connection.
+Either by URL or Details
-2. Set Workers (Optional.
+2. Set Custom Workers [Optional].
 If you do not set workers then default worker will be selected). **While setting the worker you need to specify the delay time in seconds (60 sec max for now)**
-3. enqueue your item.
+3. Enqueue your item.
 If you do not supply worker in the options params then default worker will be applied to the item.
-Also, you can optionally set priority and retry values. **default worker runs at a frequency of every 1 sec**.
-If you wish to run at your own interval create your own worker.
+Also, you can optionally set priority and retry values.
+If you wish to run at your own interval create your own custom worker.

+   Note: **default worker runs at a frequency of every 1 sec**.
-4. subscribe to the worker.
-If you did not set any worker then it is required that you subscribe to the default worker.
-If you have set your own workers then make sure you subscribe to that worker to listen to the dequeue events.
+4. Subscribe to the default worker or your custom workers. **If you did not set any worker then it is required that you subscribe to the default worker.** If you have set your own workers then make sure you subscribe to that worker to listen to the dequeue events.

 **Simple Example**